MatthewRizzo/spotify_api_scraper/README.md

 ## Setup Guide

+1. (For Windows Only) Download [Python3.9](https://www.python.org/downloads/release/python-390/)
+   1. **Note:** Using a different / earlier version of python will result in the code not working.
+Please be sure your version is python 3.9.
+   2. Click your windows key and type `cmd` to open a command prompt
+      1. Please run `py -0` to see a list of installed python versions.
+      2. Please confirm that you see `"-3.9-64 *"` or `"-3.9-64 "`.
+If you do, installation was successful.
-1. This scrapper requires your Spotify account to have access to the Developer API's
+2. This scrapper requires your Spotify account to have access to the Developer API's
    1. To do this, sign up for an app as directed here: <https://developer.spotify.com/documentation/general/guides/authorization/app-settings/>
    2. **Create an application** - <https://developer.spotify.com/dashboard/applications>
    3. Add a user to your application - your spotify user